jcftang/dris-workflows-site/pages/content.md

-*DRIS Workflows*

-The DRIS Workflows package is a prototype system developed by AAA and BBB at TCHPC during the 2012 internship.
+The DRIS Workflows package is a prototype system developed by  and BBB at TCHPC during the 2012 internship.